flim-labs/spectroscopy-py/docs/v1.0/index.md

 ### Automatic firmware detection

-In order to start the acquisition process, the function `begin_spectroscopy_experiment` automatically detect the firmware version of your flim data acquisition card.
+In order to start the acquisition process, the function `begin_spectroscopy_experiment` automatically detect the firmware version of your FLIM LABS acquisition card.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>